 - Allow use of the Marine Park by promoting non-destructive activities and working with stakeholders to establish guidelines and regulations to minimize impact on the environment

 Please note: all users of the Bonaire Marine Park must pay a nature fee as admission, also known as the STINAPA Marine Park Tag.
-The tags can be bought at all Buddy Dive locations and are valid for a calendar year.
+The tags can be bought online or at one of our Buddy Dive locations and are valid for a calendar year.
 Costs are $45 per diver and $25 for snorkelers and need to be paid by credit card or Maestro debit card.